Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 ///

-/// details | My website redirects to the interface for connecting to OVHcloud Webmail.
+/// details | My website redirects to the OVHcloud Webmail interface.
 What should I do?

 ![webmail-login-interface](/pages/assets/screens/website/webmail/webmail-login-interface.png){.thumbnail}